 Lorrie isn't your average pet care professional.
 As far back as 2013, she knew that the industry's minimal availability of educational training was at best, anemic.
 And she saw from experience that in order to serve families optimally in the areas of increasing demand -- primarily with the geriatric pet population, and not to mention animal hospice and behavior -- she needed to blaze her own trail.

-Highly-skilled in all aspects of pet care, Lorrie has earned the distinctions of Certified Professional Pet Sitter, Dog Bite Safety Educator and Certified Pet Loss and Grief Companion, the latter of which allows her to work in a professional capacity with families coping with the emotional toil with pets in end-of-life, as well as individuals seeking professional Companioning in their journey through pet loss and grief.
+Highly-skilled in all aspects of pet care, Lorrie has earned the distinctions of Certified Animal Hospice Practitioner, Fear Free Certified Professional, Certified Professional Pet Sitter, Dog Bite Safety Educator and Certified Pet Loss and Grief Companion, the latter of which allows her to work in a professional capacity with families coping with the emotional toil with pets in end-of-life, as well as individuals seeking professional Companioning in their journey through pet loss and grief.
 Her professional training didn't end there: her educational background also includes that as an end-of-life doula for humans.

 It’s no surprise, though, that her wheelhouse is the care of pets in their senior and geriatric years, as well as pets of any age who are receiving palliative and hospice care under a vet's oversight -- a field that she is an industry leader in.
 As an experienced Certified Animal Hospice Practitioner, she has the respect and confidence of many families and local clinical, house call and hospice veterinarians as well as veterinary specialists, including oncology and rehabilitation.
 Lorrie also brings her years of experience and training in canine and feline behavior to serve as an adjunct in caring for pets who see the world differently due to existing behavioral challenges at any life stage including those that manifest during their final months of life.